iamnaveenpaul/website/_posts/2019-11-21-evereything-you-should-know-about-js-variables.md

 console.log(hoistedVar) // I've been hoisted!
 ```

-Using Tyler McGinnis [Javascript Visualizer](https://tylermcginnis.com/javascript-visualizer/)! you can see that as both variables are given an undefined value first.
+Using Tyler McGinnis [Javascript Visualizer](https://tylermcginnis.com/javascript-visualizer/)! you can see that as both variables are given an `undefined` value first.
 The compiler then assigns “I’ve been Hoisted” to any value it parses during the execution of the code.

 **Let and Const Caveat**

-let and const are hoisted in a different way than var.
-Var, when hoisted is initialized as undefined.
+`let` and `const` are hoisted in a different way than `var`. `var`, when hoisted is initialized as `undefined`.

-let/const remain uninitialized until the compiler evaluates the statement.
+`let`/`const` remain uninitialized until the compiler evaluates the statement.
+Thanks to this information [here](https://stackoverflow.com/questions/31219420/are-variables-declared-with-let-or-const-not-hoisted-in-es6).

 Using the same example: